 Thank you to all of our partners for making this project possible.

-A designated Boston Landmark listed on the National Register of Historic Places, the building was constructed in 1875 and was operated by the BYMCU for more than 150 years to provide a variety of social, recreational and service programs.
+A designated Boston Landmark listed on the National Register of Historic Places, the building was constructed in 1875 and was operated by the Boston Young Men’s Christian Union (BYMCU) for more than 150 years to provide a variety of social, recreational and service programs.

 In keeping with the building’s history, the 48 Boylston development will also provide benefits beyond housing.
-St. Francis House will also be adding to the vitality of the neighborhood with a street-level business venture creating important employment opportunities for homeless individuals served by St. Francis House.
+During the next phase of this project, St. Francis House will also be adding to the vitality of the neighborhood with a street-level business venture creating important employment opportunities for homeless individuals served by St. Francis House.

-Taken together, this building project will create badly needed affordable housing, employment training and new jobs for homeless individuals, and expanded social services for vulnerable populations.
+Taken together, this building project has not only created badly needed affordable housing, but has opened the doors for St. Francis House to explore more employment training, create new jobs for homeless individuals, and expand our social services for the vulnerable populations of Boston.

 How the tax law hurts charitable giving and affordable housing, February 8, 2018, Boston Globe Opinion